spaxore/cybersecurity-engineering-portfolio/08-secure-devsecops-supply-chain-lab/README.md

 This project demonstrates a local-first software supply-chain security pipeline for a small Flask application and its container image.
 The same security controls are mirrored in GitHub Actions for push and pull-request validation.

-The project focuses on prevention and engineering controls rather than SOC operations.
+The project focuses on prevention and engineering controls.
 It checks source code, dependencies, container configuration, secrets, software inventories, and policy compliance before a workload is considered ready for delivery.

 ## Security controls